 Americans Hate Tingle: Fan opinion of Relena is split in America, while in Japan, she would often appear on the Gundam Ace "Top 30 Females" monthly ranking, and she is the only female Gundam Wing character (so far) to appear on the list, not to mention ranking #21 on Newtype's list of Top 30 Female Characters of the 1990s, as well as spawning many close copies (and not just in Gundam either).

-Relena is THE poster child for Broken Bases in Gundam Wing, though the majority of it is caused by shipping.
+Relena is THE poster child for Broken Bases in Gundam Wing (if not the entire franchise itself) though the majority of it is caused by shipping.
 And if it's not because of the shipping, it's because some fans ignore (or at least refuse to acknowledge) her Character Development throughout the series.
 Again, this mainly applies to American audiences.

 Big Lipped Alligator Moment: The first ending is a song about a Type A Tsundere, as Relena glares at the camera and annoys various animals on safari.
 Relena's presence is basically the most this sequence has to do with the events of the actual show.